the-homeless-god/Profile/Articles/How to Talk to Your Boss About Career Growth in Software Engineering.md

-# Career growth for software engineers: becoming a leader
+# How to Talk to Your Boss About Career Growth in Software Engineering

 > Date: 24 March 2022
 ##### [Published here](https://anywhere.epam.com)